bionode/bionode-watermill/docs/BeginnerWalkthrough.md

 # Beginner Walkthrough

-bionode-watermill can be used to create complicated bioinformatics pipelines, but at its core are simple ideas.
+Bionode-watermill can be used to create complex bioinformatics pipelines, but at its core are simple ideas.
 The first of these is the idea of a *task*.

 ## Task

 A `task` describes the idea that *some input* will be transformed into *some output*.
-For our cases, we will consider input and output to both be a file.
+First, we will consider input and output to both be a file.
-Before jumping into the JavaScript, let's see what our first task is!
+Before jumping into JavaScript, let's see what our first task is!

 Our first simple pipeline will convert a file with lowercase characters into one with upper case characters.
 On your UNIX command line (on Windows, see